-According to the 2018 National Survey on Drug Use and Health, 9.9 million Americans misused controlled prescription drugs.
-The study shows that a majority of abused prescription drugs were obtained from family and friends, often from the home medicine cabinet.
-Additionally, there is evidence to suggest that 4 out of 5 new heroin users started out abusing prescription opioid pain relievers.
+According to the 2023 National Survey on Drug Use and Health, 9.7 million Americans misused controlled prescription drugs.
+The study shows that most drugs were obtained from family and friends, often from the home medicine cabinet.
+There is also evidence that four out of five new heroin users started abusing prescription opioid pain relievers.
+These are just some of the reasons why it’s important to know how and where to dispose of unwanted or expired prescription drugs.

 Drug Take-Back Programs and Locations